GusRiva/NetworkAnalysisWIDH-NYCDH2021/README.md

 - *GraphCommons_Hamlet.png*: Image of a possible complete network for Hamlet on Graph Commons.

+- *Slides-Network-Analysis-WIDH-2021*: The slides used during the presentation.

 ## Resources

 - Movies Galaxy Website: https://moviegalaxies.com